joeldipops/TableTop/AdventurerFactory/README.md

 - Set of D&D dice ie. d4, d6, d8, d10, d12, d20
 - Some way to keep track of Experience (🌈), Health (💗) and Willpower (⚡)
 ### Optional
-- Something to track your _Violence Die_ and _Diplomacy Die_.
+- Something to track your _Attack Die_ and _Parley Die_.
 - Something to track _Attack_ (💪), _Defense_ (⛊) and _Charisma_ (🎵)
       bonuses + any other card-specific resources.

 ## Setup
 1. Each player starts with 20 💗 and 20 ⚡
-2. Each Players starts with a Violence and Diplomacy Die of 1d1 (that is, a flat 1 damage)
+2. Each Players starts with a Violence and Parley Die of 1d1 (that is, a flat 1 damage)
 2. Player 1 takes 2 🌈
 3. Player 2 takes 4 🌈
 4. Each deck is shuffled and each player draws 5 cards.